fluderm/PyBulletPerAct/README.md

 Some additional remarks about panda_gym and simulations in general:

 * We chose panda_gym and PyBullet, as it ran without issues on Colab.
 We tried various other simulation environments and a lot of them require more computing power than we had access to.
-In particular, Gazebo seemed quite troublesome.
-A decent alternatively (on linux) would be
-[RLBench](https://sites.google.com/view/rlbench), which is based on [PyRep](https://github.com/stepjam/PyRep) and [CoppeliaSim](https://www.coppeliarobotics.com/).
+A decent alternatively (on linux) would be [RLBench](https://sites.google.com/view/rlbench), which is based on [PyRep](https://github.com/stepjam/PyRep) and [CoppeliaSim](https://www.coppeliarobotics.com/).
 Unfortunately, PyRep only works on linux at the time of this writing.

 * Our starting point is panda_gym version 2.0.0 (rather than the updated versions).
 The reason for this is that it is compatible with
 [stable-baseline3](https://stable-baselines3.readthedocs.io/en/master/) which we used in earlier reinforcement learning approaches.
-The colab files should be future-proof now, but even within the short time of the fellowship some dependencies broke.
+The colab files should be future-proof now (you can safely ignore error messages when installing packages).

 ## Create_and_save_demo Colab